Services

 Why does Apple reject apps built with WebView wrappers?

 Apple's App Store Review Guideline 4.2 (Minimum Functionality) states that apps must offer some unique functionality that elevates them beyond a repackaged website, and rejects apps that are primarily web content rendered in a UIWebView or WKWebView.
 Wrapper tools like Capacitor, Cordova, and Ionic can pass review when the app integrates genuine native features (StoreKit IAPs, APNs push, biometrics, hardware access), but pure WebView shells with no native integration are consistently rejected.
 Reviewers test for native gesture handling, native screen transitions, the absence of text-selection highlighting on buttons, and correct App Tracking Transparency prompt ordering.
-Enforcement has tightened through 2024 and 2025.
+Enforcement has tightened through 2024, 2025, and 2026.
+Apple's 8 June 2026 guidelines update sharpened Guideline 4.3 (Spam), now the rule that catches most AI-built and no-code apps.
+Low-effort clones and wrapped web content in saturated categories get rejected, and apps that aren't improved after launch can be pulled.

 What happens to my existing users and their data when we go native?